 Göran Fredrik Göransson travels to the UK to procure a steam engine for the Edske blast furnace.
 He acquires one-fifth of Bessemer's patent for a consideration of two thousand pounds and changes his business plans.

+The English inventor Henry Bessemer is granted a patent in the US for a new process for decarbonization of iron.
+A year prior to this he had received a British patent related to the method.
 The trading house of Elfstrand in Gävle, Sweden, acquires Högbo bruk and the Edske blast furnace at Hofors.